ben-williams/funcr/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="60%" />

 More fonts are available via the `extrafont` package.
-This was loaded on your machine along with the `fngr` package.
+This was loaded on your machine along with the `funcr` package.

 First you must load the available fonts (*Note that this must be done every time you update R*).
 There are a lot of fonts (likely more than